nerd-bible/schema/README.md

 # schema

 ## Bible

-The canonical model is Prosemirror's.
-DuckDB is the source of truth for the frontend that enables search, incremental loading, and version control.
-ConLLU is a popular plaintext format that can be stored in Git and used in other tools.
+The [canonical model](./src/typescript.ts) is a list of words with extra dimensions in different structures.
+[Doltlite](https://github.com/nerd-bible/doltlite) is used for querying and version control.

 ## Mutations

+Doltlite only stores diffs.
+To allow for better automatic merge resolution, I'm thinking about storing an "operation" in the commit message:

 Insert left/right
-Join left/right
+Join left/right (for deletes)
 Split left/right
-Update existing
+Update existing (not ID)